What is Impressionism?

-Impressionism is a style of painting in which artists did not paint something that looked exactly like what they saw in real life, but rather an image that expressed their “impression” of it.
-The impressionist would strive to capture big ideas on the canvas rather than focus on the details of a landscape.
+Impressionism is a style of painting in which artists painted an image that expressed their “impression” of something instead of what they saw in real life.
+The Impressionists captured big ideas on the canvas rather than the details of a landscape.

-Impressionists paint with quick and often messy brushstrokes.
-The artists seek to capture the optical effects of light using a palette that would emphasize light and shadow.
-Unlike earlier art, it is acceptable to see the hand of the artist in the final piece.
+Impressionists painted with quick and often messy brushstrokes.
+They sought to capture the optical effects of light using a palette that would emphasize light and shadow.
+Unlike earlier artists, Impressionists believe it is acceptable to see the hand of the artist in the final piece.

-Another defining trait of the impressionists was their desire to paint outdoors.
+Another defining trait of the Impressionists was their desire to paint outdoors.
 This painting style is called en plein air, French for “in the open air”.
-This is perfect for painting an Impressionist’s favorite topic: landscapes.
+This was perfect for painting an Impressionist’s favorite subject: landscapes.

 Impressionism Comes to Cos Cob

-In 1882, the Holley Family moved into what is now known as the Bush-Holley House in Cos Cob.
-They lived in the house as well as used it as a boarding house.
+In 1882 the Holley family moved into what is now known as the Bush-Holley House in Cos Cob.
+They lived in the house and also ran it as a boarding house.

-The exhibition Lost Landscape Revealed: Childe Hassam and The Red Mill, Cos Cob will be on view at the Historical Society January 16 – March 28, 2021.
+The exhibition Lost Landscape Revealed: Childe Hassam and The Red Mill, Cos Cob was on view at the Historical Society January 16 – March 28, 2021.
 This intimate focus exhibition, drawn primarily from the Greenwich Historical Society’s museum and archival collections, invites visitors to take a closer look at the Lower Landing of Hassam’s era, a vibrant community with many stories to tell.
-More…
+Watch gallery talk video here.

 Impressionism and You